Road Trip South Sweden: Gay Summer Adventure in Skåne

 Beach Day in the Dunes of Sandhammaren

-The best time to arrive at the beach and to be able to secure a parking spot is early in the morning (before everyone arrives), around noon (when some spots become available due to lunch) and in the afternoon.
-Important note: Please bring water, snacks and sun protection.
+The best time to arrive at the beach and to be able to secure a parking spot is early in the morning (before everyone arrives), around noon (when some spots become available due to lunch), and in the afternoon.
+Important note: Please bring water, snacks, and sun protection.
 There are no trees or anything like it on the beach.
-If you are looking for the gay and clothing-optional beach, go down to the water and take a left turn.
+If you are looking for a gay and clothing-optional beach, go down to the water and take a left turn.
 Now you have to walk for about 15-20 minutes until you will arrive in a less crowded area with beautiful dunes.
-We spend there several hours sunbathing, swimming and simply enjoying ourselves with a cooling sea breeze.
+We spend there several hours sunbathing, swimming, and simply enjoying ourselves with a cooling sea breeze.
 What a wonderful last day in Scania.

 Magical Sunset at Ale’s Stones (Swedish: Ales Stenar)